- Yale Law School (J.D., 1986)

 - Irell Advises Research In Motion Limited in Nortel Patent Deal

-Elliot Freier is of counsel in the Los Angeles office of Irell & Manella LLP.
+Elliot Freier is a partner in the Los Angeles office of Irell & Manella LLP.
 Mr. Freier specializes in Federal and California taxation of corporations, partnerships and individuals, taxation of merger and acquisition transactions, bankruptcy and workout taxation for debtors and creditors, and Federal and California tax controversy representation.

 Mr. Freier has been named to the Southern California "Super Lawyers" list by Los Angeles Magazine every year since 2004.
 Mr. Freier has also been recognized as a leading tax lawyer by Chambers & Partners in its Chambers USA Leading Lawyers for Business Guide since 2003.
 In addition, he has been included in The Best Lawyers in America since 2005 in the specialty area of tax law and featured in Who's Who Legal since 2003.
 Mr. Freier has also been recognized by Legal 500 US for both tax and tax controversy since 2007.